cpp-for-yourself/lectures-and-homeworks/readme.md

   </details>

-## PS :wink:
+## PS

-Most of the code snippets are validated automatically.
-If you do find an error in some of those, please open an issue in this repo!
+### Most of the code snippets are validated automatically
+If you **do** find an error in some of those, please open an issue in this repo!

+### Icons used in this file
+- <a href="https://www.flaticon.com/free-icons/presentation" title="presentation icons">Presentation icon created by Freepik - Flaticon</a>
+- <a href="https://www.flaticon.com/free-icons/teaching" title="teaching icons">Teaching icon created by Eucalyp - Flaticon</a>